Particular/docs.particular.net/servicecontrol/use-ravendb-studio.md

     http://localhost:33333/storage

 NOTE: The ServiceControl embedded RavenDB studio can be accessed from localhost regardless of the hostname customization setting.
+To allow external access the hostname must be set to a fully qualified domain name.

 ### Troubleshooting